 - Evacuate the building in silence to the designated area outside the school premises;

 - Line up in register order in silence with your form group and wait for your form tutor to check your presence;

 - Stay in your designated places until an instruction to dismiss is given.
-The dismissal must be in an orderly fashion.
+The dismissal must be done in an orderly fashion.

 Never assume that an alarm is a false alarm or a practice – treat every alarm as the ‘real thing’!
 Never be tempted to tamper with a fire alarm – this could cost lives.